-What purpose does a hegemonic notion of relationality and love serve?
+What purpose does the dominant definition of relationships serve?
 Let’s unpack this by thinking about what we first think of when we think of ‘love.’
 When we think of love we think of Valentines Day, of marriage, of happy couples smiling, of families.

 In particular, I think of my white peers in high school who looked so happy being dropped off by their trendy moms who loved their totally hot dads.
 My understanding of ‘love’ is deeply imbedded within a milieu of social oppressions – oppressions that construct particularly racialized, gendered, sexualized, class-based bodies as desireable, as ‘normal.’
 I am shocked that I’ve waited until now to problematize love, considering that as an activist and scholar I’ve been so committed to dismantling other systems of normalization.

 Normal love oppresses us because it polices our capacity for desire and pleasure.
 Because we are grown up in a world that re-enforces the idea that ‘true love’ can only be found through one (hegemonic) relationship structure, we deny the love we experience from all the other relations we are a part of.
 Thus, we are denied the capacity for increased pleasure.

 Imagine if we were to open ourselves up to multiple ways of desiring, of being, of relating?
 Imagine if we could experience emotional orgasms just by having a good lecturer, by just having a good conversation with a friend?
 We’d be happy all the time!
 Heartbreak wouldn’t be nearly so traumatizing.